-- Eggs, water, and oil called for on the brownie mix box
+- 2 large eggs (or use water, and oil called for on the brownie mix box)

-- 1 package (about 3.9 ounces) instant chocolate or chocolate fudge pudding mix
+- 1 3.4 ounce box instant chocolate or chocolate fudge pudding mix

 - Spray a 6-7 quart slow cooker with nonstick cooking spray.

-- Prepare brownie mix as directed on the back of the box.
+- Prepare brownie mix with eggs, oil, and water (or as directed on the back of the box).
 Pour into prepared slow cooker.